How to prevent buy now, pay later (BNPL) fraud

 While the provider is most likely to bear the burden of the financial loss, BNPL fraud has other negative effects.

-For customers, the impact is clear: fraudulent purchases using their account and card that they won’t always be able to reclaim; stolen personal details that leave them vulnerable to further fraud; damaged credibility and creditworthiness that could prevent them from being able to use finance options in future.
+For customers, the impact is clear: fraudulent purchases using their account and card that they won’t always be able to reclaim; stolen personal details that leave them vulnerable to further fraud; damaged credibility and creditworthiness that could prevent them from using finance options in the future.

-For merchants, the biggest risk if they fail to prevent BNPL fraud is reputational damage, which could impact relationships with customers, suppliers, and even your BNPL provider.
+For merchants, the biggest risk if they fail to prevent BNPL fraud is reputational damage, which could impact relationships with customers, suppliers, and even BNPL providers.

-For example, if a fraudster manages to hack into the account of one of your customers and uses it to place orders, that customer will, understandably, consider your site to be compromised and stop shopping with you.
-Likewise, your BNPL provider won’t want to expose themselves to the risk of further losses by offering their services through your website.
+For example, if a fraudster manages to hack into the account of one of your customers and uses it to place orders, that customer will likely consider your site compromised and stop shopping with you.
+Likewise, your BNPL provider likely won’t want to expose themselves to the risk of further losses by offering their services through your website.

 How to prevent BNPL fraud